emscripten-core/emscripten/site/source/docs/api_reference/module.rst

       'printErr': function(text) { alert('stderr: ' + text) }
     };

 .. important:: If you run the :term:`Closure Compiler` on your code (which is optional, and can be done by ``--closure 1``), you will need quotation marks around the properties of ``Module`` as in the example above.
-In addition, you need to run closure on the compiled code together with the declaration of ``Module`` — this is done automatically for a ``-pre-js`` file.
+In addition, you need to run closure on the compiled code together with the declaration of ``Module`` — this is done automatically for a ``--pre-js`` file.

 When generating HTML, Emscripten creates a ``Module`` object with default methods (see `src/shell.html <https://github.com/emscripten-core/emscripten/blob/1.29.12/src/shell.html#L1220>`_).
 In this case you should again use ``--pre-js``, but this time you add properties to the *existing* ``Module`` object, for example: